Credit: Dominic Nicholls

 Our rhino costumes are famous around the world for their role in the annual London Marathon, where they are the most recognisable icons of any charity.
 Around 17 runners complete the marathon in costume every year.
 Our costume runners often say they feel like celebrities along the route, getting a huge amount of attention and cheers from the crowds, and often being stopped for interviews by the press.

-Running in a costume generally adds around an hour (or longer!) to runners’ times, but the current record for completing a marathon in rhino costume is held by Vinny O’Neill, who finished in an incredible time of 4.17.27 in 2012.
-In June 2013, Vinny went one step further to complete South Africa’s legendary Comrades ultra-marathon in rhino costume, with a finish time of 10.38.02.
-You can read more about Vinny’s amazing achievements here.
+Running in a costume generally adds around an hour (or longer!) to runners’ times, but the current record for completing a marathon in rhino costume is held by Rhino Boy Chris Green, who finished in an incredible time of 4:06:35 in 2021.

-Costumes for the London Marathon are in very high demand, and we often have a waiting list of runners hoping to run in a costume – so if you want to complete this iconic rhino challenge, make sure you get your application in early!
-Contact us at email@example.com for more information about running the London Marathon with Save the Rhino.
+Costumes for the London Marathon are in very high demand, and we often have a waiting list of runners hoping to run in a costume.
+If you want to complete this iconic rhino challenge, make sure you get your application in early!
+Contact us at firstname.lastname@example.org for more information about running the London Marathon with Save the Rhino.

 Cathy Dean, Save the Rhino CEO and veteran of many costume marathons and ultra-marathons, answers your questions: